Jordan-Bone/IAV-Mach-Learning/README.md

 The results are listed, by site, in the output file rst.
 You can also use the variable verbose to control how much information you want to be written in this output file.
 If verbose = 0, only the best nucleotide (the one with the highest posterior probability) at each node at each site is listed, while with verbose = 1 (try 2 if 1 does not work), the full posterior probability distribution from the marginal reconstruction is listed.
 If the model is homogenous (i.e., if nhomo = 0 or nhomo = 1 have been specified in the control file) and assumes one rate for all sites, both the joint and marginal ancestral reconstructions will be calculated.
 If the model assumes variable rates among sites like the gamma model, only the marginal reconstructions are calculated.
 More details about ancestral sequence reconstruction in the section below

-[In order to test the models further, protein features of the internal nodes could be calculated.
+In order to test the models further, protein features of the internal nodes could be calculated.
 Of course, the majority of these internal nodes do not *have* sequences collected.
 To circumvent this, a further step of our analyses could be to reconstruct ancestral sequences.
 By estimating the sequence of an internal node, it can then be re-input into iFeaturesOmega.
-Then, if our hypothesis stands, the features of these inferred proteins ought to be an average of the two descendants.]{style="color:blue"}
+Then, if our hypothesis stands, the features of these inferred proteins ought to be an average of the two descendants.

-[CodeML is suggested as a tool for reconstructing ancestral protein sequences.]{style="color:#003399"}
+CodeML is suggested as a tool for reconstructing ancestral protein sequences.

 # Results